'This one hurts': Zalatoris comes up short again

 "I'm sure all the Instagram morons are going to say it has something to do with my left wrist flexion coming down," Zalatoris said of the putt on 18.
 "I promise you, it's got nothing to do with it."

 Zalatoris' two costly mistakes came on the back nine.
-On the 12th hole, he missed the fairway and had to punch out, which led to a two-putt for bogey.
+On the 12th hole, he missed the fairway and had to punch out, which led to a 2-putt for bogey.
 On the 15th, he missed the fairway again.
-Fitzpatrick did too, but he missed it so far right that he had a better lie than Zalatoris, who was in the rough.
+Fitzpatrick did, too, but he missed it so far right that he had a better lie than Zalatoris, who was in the rough.
 Fitzpatrick birdied.
 Zalatoris bogeyed.
-The lead was then two in Fitzpatrick's favor.
+The lead was then 2 in Fitzpatrick's favor.

-On the par-3 16th, Zalatoris made a birdie to sit one back.
-But when Fitzpatrick saved his errant drive that found the bunker with a perfect iron shot into the 18th green, the pressure was back on Zalatoris, who afterward called Fitzpatrick's approach shot "ballsy" and "1 in 20."
+On the par-3 16th, Zalatoris made a birdie to sit 1 back.
+But when Fitzpatrick saved his errant drive that found the bunker with a perfect iron shot into the 18th green, the pressure was back on Zalatoris, who afterward called Fitzpatrick's approach shot "1 in 20."

 "I knew full well Will was going to hit it close," Fitzpatrick said.
 "He's one of the best approach players on tour."